-The facility provides advanced expertise in electron microscopy – from sample preparation to image analysis – and for a large variety of biological samples ranging from macromolecules to tissues.
+The facility provides advanced expertise in electron microscopy, from sample preparation to image analysis, for a large variety of biological samples.

-The EMCF activities cover a large spectrum of EM techniques with a major focus on sample preparation, immuno-localisation of proteins, ultrastructural analysis in 2D and 3D, and data processing.
+The EMCF activities cover a large spectrum of EM techniques with a major focus on sample preparation, immuno-localisation of proteins, ultrastructural analysis in 2D and 3D, correlative light and electron microscopy and data processing.
 Staff in the facility can help you to define optimal experimental conditions for your project – we have experience spanning virtually the full spectrum of biological specimens, with high-level resources for both research and training.

 Major projects and accomplishments

-Advanced equipment: Besides conventional methods for sample preparation, we offer access to a set of high-pressure freezing machines that are routinely used to vitrify biological samples.
+Advanced equipment: We offer access to a set of high-pressure freezing machines that are routinely used to vitrify biological samples.
+Specimens can then be dehydrated, stabilised and embedded in resins in specific freeze-substitution units.
 Strong expertise has been developed in yeast cells, adherent cultured cells, Drosophila embryos, nematodes, zebrafish embryos, and mouse tissues.
-A new microwave-assisted sample processor for chemical fixation greatly reduces time spent preparing the samples (from days to hours).
-Our electron tomography equipment includes a transmission electron microscope (a FEI TF30 300kV microscope with a field emission gun and Eagle FEI 4K camera) and computing set-up with programs for 3D reconstruction and cellular modelling.
-Specitfalised EM engineers have expertise in tomography data acquisition and processing.
+A microwave-assisted sample processor, used for chemical fixation, dehydration and embedding, greatly reduces time spent preparing the samples (from days to hours).
+Our electron tomography equipment includes a transmission electron microscope (a FEI 30 300kV microscope with a field emission gun and Eagle FEI 4K camera) and computing set-up with programs for 3D reconstruction and cellular modelling.
+Specialised EM engineers have expertise in tomography data acquisition and processing.